Questions About the Policy

 Question: What about smokeless tobacco?

-Answer: All forms of tobacco, including smokeless tobacco, are prohibited from CPCC campuses.
+Answer: All forms of tobacco, including smokeless tobacco and electronic cigarettes (e-cigarettes/vapes) are prohibited on all CPCC campuses.

 Question: Are all CPCC campuses be tobacco-free?